IBM/transition-amr-parser/README.md

 Transition-based AMR Parser
 ============================

-Transition-based parser for Abstract Meaning Representation (AMR) in Pytorch version `0.4.2`.
-Current code implements the `Action-Pointer Transformer` model [(Zhou et al 2021)](https://www.aclweb.org/anthology/2021.naacl-main.443) from NAACL2021.
+Transition-based parser for Abstract Meaning Representation (AMR) in Pytorch version `0.5.0`.
+Current code implements the `Structured-BART` model.
+The model yields `84.2` Smatch (`84.7` with silver data and `84.9` with ensemble) on AMR2.0 test.

+Checkout the `action-pointer-transformer` branch (version `0.4.2`) for the `Action Pointer Transformer` model [(Zhou et al 2021)](https://www.aclweb.org/anthology/2021.naacl-main.443) from NAACL2021.
 The model yields `81.8` Smatch (`83.4` with silver data and partial ensemble) on AMR2.0 test.
 Due to aligner implementation improvements this code reaches `82.1` on AMR2.0 test.

-Checkout the stack-transformer branch for the `stack-Transformer` model [(Fernandez Astudillo et al 2020)](https://www.aclweb.org/anthology/2020.findings-emnlp.89) from EMNLP findings 2020.
+Checkout the `stack-transformer` branch (version `0.3.4`) for the `stack-Transformer` model [(Fernandez Astudillo et al 2020)](https://www.aclweb.org/anthology/2020.findings-emnlp.89) from EMNLP findings 2020.
 This yields `80.2` Smatch (`81.3` with self-learning) on AMR2.0 test (this code reaches `80.5` due to the aligner implementation).
 Stack-Transformer can be used to reproduce our works on self-learning and cycle consistency in AMR parsing [(Lee et al 2020)](https://www.aclweb.org/anthology/2020.findings-emnlp.288/) from EMNLP findings 2020, alignment-based multi-lingual AMR parsing [(Sheth et al 2021)](https://www.aclweb.org/anthology/2021.eacl-main.30/) from EACL 2021 and Knowledge Base Question Answering [(Kapanipathi et al 2021)](https://arxiv.org/abs/2012.01707) from ACL findings 2021.

 The code also contains an implementation of the AMR aligner from [(Naseem et al 2019)](https://www.aclweb.org/anthology/P19-1451/) with the forced-alignment introduced in [(Fernandez Astudillo et al 2020)](https://www.aclweb.org/anthology/2020.findings-emnlp.89).